How to keep your home insured when it's left unoccupied.

 Some insurers will provide full temporary cover for an additional cost or offer reduced cover for the same cost.
 If your usual home insurer can't help, there are specialist companies who offer long-term unoccupied homes insurance.

 If you want unoccupied insurance cover for a property that isn't your main home then you may also need specialist insurance.
-For example, landlord's insurance is quite different to standard home insurance.
+For example, landlord insurance is quite different to standard home insurance.
 Second homes and properties used as holiday rentals may also not be fully covered by your usual home insurance.

 Making a claim for damage to your property or theft whilst you're away needn't be tricky.
 Firstly, call your insurer in the usual way.
 Have your policy number and a copy of your insurance documents to hand - remember to pack them when you leave home.
-We also provide a useful checklist that tells you what to do if you've been burgled.